timcu/bpaml-prime-minister/README.md

 git diff task1 task1soln      # to see what has changed in creating the solution
 ```

-When you have finished looking at the difference between task1 and task1soln, get ready for task2
+When you have finished looking at the difference between `task1` and `task1soln`, get ready for `task2`
 ```Shell
 git checkout task2            # to get ready for doing task 2
 ```

 ### Demo 2:

-1. Create a run configuration to init-db
+1. Create a run configuration to `init-db`
 2. List all prime ministers in a table

 ### Challenge 2: List all people in database in list_person.html